-I think my friend Greg Prince makes a pretty strong point about this stage of the relationship of Mets fans to their new owner:
+I think my friend Greg Prince makes a pretty strong point about this stage of the relationship between Mets fans and their new owner:

 “We’ll all see our own ink blot when we look at Steve Cohen taking charge and imagine our own version of Metsian nirvana.
 The reality has little chance of matching exactly our wildest wishes, but we’re probably going to like the net Met effect.” https://t.co/S7MjZYJaNn— Greg Prince (@greg_prince) September 15, 2020